alal4465/CTF_Writeups/RootMe[Xor_Madness]/README.md

 >>> chr(0x54 ^ 0x82 ^ 0xF2)
 '$'
 ```
-the other checking fuctions do preety much the same thing with diffrent hard-coded values.
+the other checking fuctions do pretty much the same thing with diffrent hard-coded values.
 we can calculate the password:
 ```python
 >>> passwd = [0x82^0xf2^0x54,0x67....